anshuman802/Projects-for-Practise/README.md

-# TitanicDataset
-Learning machine learning concepts with the most famous and basic Dataset.
+# TitanicDataset(Machine learning with the most famous and basic Dataset.)
-I am still working and updating it to improve it.
+Trying to predict wheather the passenger would survive or not.